Income drawdown death benefits

 - Taking a lump sum

-Any beneficiary can inherit some or all of your remaining fund as a lump sum less a 55% tax charge (note this charge is not inheritance tax, pensions are usually held in trust outside your estate and therefore inheritance tax isn't usually applied).
+Any beneficiary can inherit some or all of your remaining fund as a lump sum.
+If it is paid before 6 April 2015 this is subject to a 55% tax charge (note this charge is not inheritance tax, pensions are usually held in trust outside your estate and therefore inheritance tax isn't usually applicable).

 - Continuing with income drawdown